-The following policies for admission to The School District of Okeechobee County are in effect for all students in Okeechobee County.
+The following policies for admission to The Okeechobee County School Board are in effect for all students in Okeechobee County.

 1. First Entry to the State of Florida Schools:

 Before admitting a student to Florida schools for the first time, the school must have received the following documents as required by Florida Statutes: